eastgenomics/eggd_conductor/README.md

 - `-iRUN_ID`: ID of sequencing run used to name project, parsed from RunInfo.xml if not specified
 - `-iSAMPLE_NAMES`: comma separated list of sample names, to use if not providing a samplesheet
 - `-iJOB_REUSE`: JSON formatted string mapping analysis step -> job ID to reuse outputs from instead of running analysis (i.e. `'{"analysis_1": "job-xxx"}'`).
 This is currently only implemented for per-run analysis steps.
-- `-iEXCLUDE_SAMPLES`: comma separated string of sample names to exclude from per sample analysis steps (*n.b. these must be as they are in the samplesheet*)
+- `-iEXCLUDE_SAMPLES`: comma separated string of sample names to exclude from per sample analysis steps (*n.b. these must be specified as they are in the samplesheet*)

 **Integers**